 The GED test in Georgia consists of four subtests: Reasoning Through Language Arts (RLA), Mathematical Reasoning, Science, and Social Studies.
 To pass, you must score at least 145 on each subtest.
 The total cost for the full GED battery is $184, with each subtest priced at $46.
 If you do not pass a subtest, you will need to retake it.

-You can choose to take the GED test either at an approved testing center or online.
+You can choose to take the GED in Georgia online or at an approved testing center.
 On the day of the test, be sure to bring a valid, non-expired government-issued photo ID.

 Once you successfully complete all required subtests, you will receive a Georgia GED certificate, which is recognized across the United States.